 If the home is in both of your names, the two of you have equal authority over its disposition.
 If you can't agree, a judge will decide (assuming you open up a divorce case).
 If the house was acquired after the date of marriage but before the date of separation, it is presumptively community...Read more »

 It depends on the county.
 Sadly, mediators -- even though some are tasked with making written recommendations to the judge-- do not always read declarations.
-In counties where the mediator participates in "confidential mediation", it is less crucial because if the parties do not reach an...Read more »
+In counties where the mediator participates in "confidential mediation", it is less crucial because if the parties do not reach...Read more »

 I have filed for modification because over the past 4 years I was supposed to get at least 1 day a week visitation and phone calls to the kids when ever.
 The visits were always supervised which they weren't supposed to be and it got to a point where I wasn't given them anymore.
-I bought a phone for...
+I bought a...
 Read more »

 This is a question that can best be answered over the telephone so I can understand why you are having so much trouble.
 Please call 619-515-9900, and if there is no answer, please indicate a good time for me to call you back.